-Destruction of Archaeological or Construction and Prevent through establishing buffer Protection of archaeological and

-Heritage heritage operation zones around potentially significant heritage resources occurring on site

-Resources features archaeological remains that occur e e

-outside the footprint of the proposed

-Mine Area and the proposed Plant

-Area

-Prevent through reporting of

-substantial fossil remains (e.g.

-vertebrate teeth, bones, petrified wood,

-stromatolites, shells, trace fossils) be

-exposed during mining, the ECO

-should safeguard these, preferably in

-situ, and alert Heritage Western Cape

-(Mr Andrew September 021 483 9543)

-as soon as possible so that appropriate

-action (e.g. recording, sampling of

-professional palacentologist at the

-developer's expense

-• If during the construction/mining

-operations or closure phases of this

-project, any person employed by the

-developer, one of its subsidiaries,

-contractors and subcontractors, or

-service provider, finds any artefact of

-cultural significance, work must cease

-at the site of the find and this person

-must report this find to their immediate

-supervisor, and through their

-supervisor to the senior on-site

-manager.

-Ine senior on-site Manager must then

-make an initial assessment of the

-extent of the work stoppage in that area

-before informing $SAHRA/PHRA$

-If a human grave/burial is encountered

-the remains must be left as undisturbed

-as possible before the local police and

-SAHRA or HWC are informed.
-If the

-burial is deemed to be over 60 years

-old and no foul play is suspected, an

-emergency exhumation permit may be

-issued by SAHRA for an archaeologist

-to exhume the remains.

-1 1
+Destruction of Archaeological or Construction and Prevent through establishing buffer Protection of Mine Manager and Destruction of Heritage Resources Archaeological or heritage features Construction and operation Prevent through establishing buffer zones around potentially significant archaeological remains that occur outside the footprint of the proposed Mine Area and the proposed Plant Area Prevent through reporting of substantial fossil remains (e.g. vertebrate teeth, bones, petrified wood, stromatolites, shells, trace fossils) be exposed during mining, the ECO should safeguard these, preferably in situ, and alert Heritage Western Cape (Mr Andrew September 021 483 9543) as soon as possible so that appropriate action (e.g. recording, sampling or collection) can be taken by a professional palaeontologist at the developer's expense If during the construction/mining, operations or closure phases of this project, any person employed by the developer, one of its subsidiaries, contractors and subcontractors, or service provider, finds any artefact of cultural significance, work must cease at the site of the find and this person must report this find to their immediate supervisor, and through their supervisor to the senior on-site manager.
+The senior on-site Manager must then make an initial assessment of the extent of the find, and confirm the extent of the work stoppage in that area before informing SAHRA/PHRA.
+If a human grave/burial is encountered, the remains must be left as undisturbed as possible before the local police and SAHRA or HWC are informed.
+If the burial is deemed to be over 60 years old and no foul play is suspected, an emergency exhumation permit may be issued by SAHRA for an archaeologist to exhume the remains.
+Protection of archaeological and heritage resources occurring on site Mine Manager and Environmental Specialist, ĺ 1

-Stripping and stockpiling of topsoil Control through restricting the footprint to be used Prevent through restricting the disturbed area Control through rehabilitation by replacing topsoil on the stripped land before the next strip is opened and mined.
-Control by restricting topsoil stockpiles to 0.5m in height and must not be compacted Control through implementation of storm water management measures Soil stripping should forbidden on areas not required for mining work Separately stockpiling subsoils and overburden to be returned for backfilling in the correct soil horizon order be implemented to ensure effective rehabilitation of the area -------------------------------------- -- -- -- --- --
+Stripping and stockpiling of topsoil Soil erosion Top soil Operational Control through restricting the footprint to be used Prevent through restricting the disturbed area Control through rehabilitation by replacing topsoil on the stripped land before the next strip is opened and mined.
+Control by restricting topsoil stockpiles to 0.5m in height and must not be compacted Control through implementation of storm water management measures Soil stripping should forbidden on areas not required for mining work Separately stockpiling subsoils and overburden to be returned for backfilling in the correct soil horizon order Correct topsoil replacement should be implemented to ensure effective rehabilitation of the area Mine Manager and Environmental Specialist Abstraction of groundwater from a borehole Depletion of groundwater resources Groundwater resources Operational Prevent restricting abstraction to proposed 25-meter excavation depth Regularly monitor groundwater levels Regularly assess monitored information monthly in summer Appoint a hydrogeologist to assess and provide m itigation should there be fluctuations in groundwater levels or there is an increase of 25% in electrical conductivity Protection of groundwater resources Environmental Specialist